 Lore Krill is a housing co-operative with two sites, both sitting in Vancouver's East Side.
 The 230 East Georgia St. location is owned by Community Land Trust, and home to 97 households.
 Homes range in size from bachelor suites to five-bedroom apartments.
 Within these are a number of universally accessible homes.

 BC's newest housing co-op offers 58 homes for seniors (55+).
-The 411 Seniors Centre Society will establish a seniors' centre on the main floor, complete with commercial kitchen, multi-purpose space, and office space.
-The co-op will open in mid-2023.
+The 411 Seniors Centre Society's new a seniors' centre is located on the main floor, complete with commercial kitchen, multi-purpose space, and office space.
+The co-op is now open and accepting applications.

 Post 83 is located in Burnaby, a short distance from Metrotown, the Burnaby Public Library, bus service and the Patterson and Metrotown Skytrain stations.
 The building is located on spacious grounds with beautiful garden areas maintained completely by co-op members.

 Railyard is located in the heart of Vancouver’s thriving Olympic Village, and shares its building with Aaron Webster Co-operative, who have been relocated during the redevelopment of their original site.
 The site was developed by Concert Properties as part of the Vancouver’s Community Amenity Contribution Program, and transferred to Community Land Trust in 2018 as a long term lease.

 The BRice Apartments are a development of 48 homes, well located on Vancouver’s East Side.
 The site is operated by the Sanford Housing Society, a charitable organization that provides housing to individuals with mental illness, addictions, and/or disabilities.

 The community of Providence Ridge consists of 54 homes, located in the North Glenmore district of Kelowna, and is operated by the Society of Hope.
 It is designated as family housing.